YU000jp/logseq-default-queries-journals/README.md

 ### Or try this sample code

-- Contains the following 8 queries
+- Contains the following 7 queries

-1. ☑️ Yesterday & Today DONE task
 1. 🔨 Working Tasks **#NOW**
 1. 🐬 Project **#DOING**
 1. 📅 Scheduled to **#LATER**